Will-Helliwell/whisky_tracker/README.md

 #### Completed:
 - Planning and setup of basic infrastructure (Rails, React, PostgreSQL)
 - Decision to use RSpec for testing.
 First unit and feature test passing.
+- Setup Travis for continuous integration - many hurdles here, including [Mimemagic's unfortunately-timed decision](https://dev.to/cseeman/what-s-up-with-mimemagic-breaking-everything-he1) to break all Rails 6.1+ apps...

 #### In progress:

-- Setup Travis for continuous integration - many hurdles here, including [Mimemagic's unfortunately-timed decision](https://dev.to/cseeman/what-s-up-with-mimemagic-breaking-everything-he1) to break all Rails 6.1+ apps...
+#### To do next
 - Users can sign-up (plan to use Devise for this)

-#### To do next
-- Feature tests - not recognising React elements
+- Feature tests - Capybara not yet recognising React elements

 ## About